I like to cook and eat natural, healthy, and tasty foods. I use minimal oil and don't use artificial colors or preservatives in my cooking.

 - Collect the batter in a mixing bowl.
 Add the finely chopped onions, grated carrots, chopped green chilies, diced capsicum, chopped coriander leaves, grated ginger, rice flour, and salt.

 - Mix well.
 Add 1 cup of water.
 The batter should be thick.

 - Heat a griddle or pan and grease it with oil.
 Pour a ladle full of the batter in the center and spread it a little.
 The pancakes should be thick.

 - Add a few drops of oil on the surface and on the edges.
 Keep the heat on medium.
 Cover the pan for 1–2 minutes.

-- Flip it once the bottom becomes golden-brown.
+- Once the bottom becomes golden brown, flip the pancake.
 Add a few drops of oil on the top side.
 No need to cover the pan.
-Cook for another minute or two.
+Cook for another 1–2 mintues.